Tan rabbit: Feeding

-Tans are often fed a diet of pellets and Timothy hay.
-They typically do not have an issue with going over the ideal maximum weight, so obesity is less of a concern than it is with other breeds.
+Tans are often fed a diet of pellets and/ or Timothy hay.
+Some strains of Tans are lighter than others and are often found on the West Coast of the United States.
+These lines typically do not have an issue with going over the ideal maximum weight and some may even struggle to make the minimum weight.
+Other lines can be heavier and may have more of an inclination towards going overweight.
+These are more common in the Eastern United States.
 Most breeders recommend a heaping half cup of pellets once a day.

 Housing

-Tans are a fairly small rabbit and can be housed in a cage as small as 24" X 18" as long as they receive regular exercise.
-Cages preferably should be all-wire otherwise as this helps prevent respiratory disease.
+Tans are a fairly small rabbit but should still be housed in an enclosure at least 3 square feet and 14 inches tall.
+They enjoy receiving regular exercise.
+Cages preferably should be all-wire otherwise as this helps prevent respiratory disease and parasites.
 If the rabbit is to be housed in a hutch with solid sides and a solid roof, at least part of the cage should be made of wire to promote ventilation.

 Exercise

 Being an active animal, Tans need regular exercise.
-They should never be allowed to roam an area outside their cage unattended.
 All areas they are allowed to explore should first be rabbit-proofed.
 Rabbit safe toys are good to keep in their cage.

 Breeding

-There are four varieties (colors) in the Tan breed: black, chocolate, blue and lilac.
+There are four varieties (colors) in the Tan breed: Black, Blue, Chocolate and lilac.
 While Tans are shown by variety, not group, in terms of color genetics there are two basic informal color groups: black/blue and chocolate/lilac.
 Blue is the recessive of black and lilac is the recessive of chocolate.
 Many recommend breeders who are just starting out to stay within one color group until you become more familiar with color genetics.
 This means breeding black to black or black to blue or chocolate to chocolate or chocolate to lilac.
 It is traditionally not recommended to breed a recessive color to another recessive color (i.e. blue to blue), but such crosses can occasionally be successful for the advanced breeder.

 While the average Tan litter is around 4 babies, litter sizes can certainly vary.
 Tans are not known for having common genetic defects.
 In general, most Tan babies will be born healthy.
 However, Tans are a very hyperactive breed and sometimes as a result they will have babies outside the nest box or have them inside the nest box but inadvertently step on the babies as they jump in and out of the box.
 These problems are more common with new moms and nervous and/or unsocialized rabbits.
 These issues can be reduced by not allowing strangers in the barn and keeping a calm, stress free environment for the first week or so following kindling (birth).
 Additionally, Tans that are raised from birth with constant handling will be less stressed by the presence of humans when they have their own babies.